Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 const result = await mcp.callTool('scrape', { url: 'https://example.com' });

-If the server returns an error result, callTool throws, mirroring the execute behavior.
+If the server returns an error result, callTool throws — mirroring execute.

 See also